NFL judge: Lawyers for Black players can join mediation - WHIZ News

 “As the court learned from the media, the NFL has committed to eliminating racial norms from the settlement and replacing them with a new set of norms that ‘will be applied prospectively and retrospectively,’” Brody wrote in Thursday’s order.
 She said the lawyers for Henry and Davenport “have presented research on the appropriate use of norms, and they may have information that would be useful to the mediation.”

-Those lawyers did not have any immediate comment on the judge’s order.
+Those lawyers had no immediate comment on the judge’s order.
 They had asked for the right to intervene several months ago.
-Seeger, whom Brody had named class counsel in the case, opposed their motion to intervene in March and said he saw no evidence of any race bias in the administration of the fund.
+Lead players lawyer Christopher Seeger, whom Brody had named class counsel in the case, opposed their motion to intervene in March and said he saw no evidence of any race bias in the administration of the fund.
 On Wednesday, he apologized, saying he now saw the problem more clearly and hoped to regain the trust of Black players.

 The NFL, in its statement Wednesday, noted that the race norms were developed in neuropsychology for benevolent reasons, “to stop bias in testing, not perpetrate it.”
 But critics call them outdated and say they were never meant to be used to assess legal damages.